 For tortoises, coir grade is recommended, as it consists of very finely-ground husks.
-It’s natural, lightweight, has a low impaction risk, and is inexpensive.
+It’s natural, lightweight, unlikely to cause impaction, and inexpensive.

 The only downside is that it is highly absorbent, so it needs to be regularly misted.

 This is a safe and popular substrate for smaller tortoises.
 It’s especially ideal for tortoises that originate from warm, humid environments, like the red-foot tortoises.